lsst-ts/argocd-csc/apps/ocsqueue/README.md

-# mtqueue
+# ocsqueue

-A Helm chart for deploying the MTScriptQueue CSC.
+A Helm chart for deploying the ScriptQueue CSC with index 3.

 ## Values